10 Effective Tips And Tricks that Will Help You Successfully Move Your 4-bedroom House Into Self Storage

 • Collectibles (including artwork)

 It’s common knowledge that Illinois has bitter cold weather in the winter, so renting a climate-controlled storage unit in Chicago is the way to go if you’re looking to safely keep your belongings while they’re in storage.
 On the other hand, living in Texas leaves your items vulnerable to the perils of extreme heat and high humidity in the summer.
-Opting for the climate feature when renting a self storage unit in Houston is the sensible thing to do to prevent heat and humidity-related damage to your belongings.
+Opting for a climate-controlled unit in Houston too is the sensible thing to do to prevent heat and humidity-related damage to your belongings.

 indoor storage facilityA 10×30 climate-controlled unit typically costs you $314 /month nationally.
 Rates will, of course, differ according to location, so make sure you look into local prices to find out how to budget for this type of expense.
 New Yorkers can expect to foot a monthly bill of $671 for a large self storage unit, while Angelenos pay about $580/month for a 10×30 climate-controlled unit.
 Those living in Oklahoma City would pay around $165/month for the same type of unit.